mcsandeep/tyk-docs/tyk-docs/content/product-stack/tyk-operator/advanced-configurations/custom-plugins.md

 The `driver` configuration parameter describes the plugin implementation language.
 Please refer to the [supported languages]({{< ref "/plugins/supported-languages#plugin-driver-names" >}}) section for list of supported plugin driver names.

 Each plugin can have additional settings, such as:
-- `disabled`: When true, disables the plugin.
 - `raw_body_only`: When true, indicates that only the raw body should be processed.
-- `require_session`: When true, indicates that the plugin requires an active session.
+- `require_session`: When true, indicates that session metadata will be available to the plugin.
 This is applicable only for post, post authentication and response plugins.

+### Unsupported

+##### Per-Endpoint Plugins

+At the endpoint-level, Tyk provides the facility to attach a custom Golang plugin at the end of the request processing chain (immediately before the API-level post-plugin is executed).
+Please note that [per-endpoint]({{< ref "product-stack/tyk-gateway/middleware/endpoint-plugin" >}}) level plugins are not currently supported by Tyk Operator.

+### Undocumented

+##### Plugin Bundles

+Tyk Operator also supports configuring custom plugins using plugin bundles, where the source code and associated configuration is packaged into a zip file and uploaded to a remote webserver.
+Tyk Gateway will then download, extract, cache and execute the plugin bundles for each of the configured phases of the [API request lifecycle]({{< ref "concepts/middleware-execution-order" >}}).

+Currently, there are no examples documented for configuring plugin bundles with Tyk Operator.
+Please refer to [plugin bundles]({{< ref "plugins/how-to-serve-plugins/plugin-bundles" >}}) for further details of the equivalent Tyk Classic API configuration or reach out on the [community forum](https://community.tyk.io).

 ---